StephenC45/MATH2400-algorithms/README.md

 - Euclidean algorithm
 - Extended Euclidean algorithm

+Coming soon:
+- Integer base conversion (up to and including base-36)
+- Decimal fraction base conversion (from decimal to another base)

 # Instructions
 1. Clone this repository.
 2. Change into the repository and compile all files by typing ```make```.